eliu4913/eliu4913.github.io/index.md

 ### Research
 - **USC - LLM Unlearning & Evaluation**, May 2025 - Present
   With Prof. Sai Praneeth Karimireddy.
-Leading research on robust LLM unlearning by designing adversarial evaluation pipelines and analyzing model stability under perturbations and fine-tuning.
+Leading research on robust LLM unlearning by designing adversarial evaluation pipelines and analyzing model stability under prompt optimization and fine-tuning.

 - **UC San Diego, PICASSO Lab - ML Systems**, March 2025 - Present
   With Prof. Yufei Ding.
 Co-developed FlashCP, a whole-document context-parallelism framework that resolves workload imbalance and achieves up to 1.63× end-to-end speed-ups over SOTA long-context training baselines.

 - **UCLA - Trajectory Graph Learning**, May 2024 - Present
   With Prof. Lin Yang.
-Developed a trajectory-graph framework that formulates policy alignment as an MWIS problem and enables coherent long-horizon policy learning.
+Co-developed Trajectory Graph Learning, a framework that formulates policy alignment as an MWIS problem and enables coherent long-horizon policy learning.

 - **UC San Diego, SimWorld - Embodied AI**, March 2025 - Sept.
 2025
   With Prof. Lianhui Qin.
-Built the experimental pipeline for an LLM-driven delivery-agent benchmark in a UE5 urban simulator, including task variants, scripts, and ablation baselines.
+Worked on the experimental pipeline for an LLM-driven delivery-agent benchmark in a UE5 urban simulator, including task variants, scripts, and baselines.